Legal

 LGPD transparency

 Blense processes local theme storage under legitimate interest (LGPD, Art.
 7, IX).
-The optional Ciel conversation storage is processed under consent (LGPD, Art.
-7, I), revocable at any time.
 Third-party cookies (Google AdSense and Microsoft Clarity) are processed by the respective companies under their own legal bases — Blense is not the controller of that data.

 Questions?
 Write to contato.blense@gmail.com.